berke09/Cisco-Packet-Tracer/README.md

 ### 7️⃣ **Wireless Configuration**
 The **Wireless Configuration** section demonstrates the setup of wireless networks, including access points, wireless routers, and associated security configurations.
 These setups will show how to implement wireless connectivity and security in various environments.
+### 8️⃣ **NAT-PAT Configuration**
+This section covers the configuration of **NAT (Network Address Translation) and PAT (Port Address Translation)**, which is used to map multiple private IP addresses to a single public IP address using different port numbers.
+The configurations in this section demonstrate how PAT can be implemented to enable multiple devices on an internal network to access the internet using a single public IP address.